minimal Common Oncology Data Elements (mCODE) Implementation Guide

 The following rules determine which data elements must be implemented:

-1. Only data elements in implemented profiles (as declared in the Sender or Receiver’s CapabilityStatement) can be Must-Implement (MI).
+1. Only data elements in implemented profiles (as declared in the Sender or Receiver's CapabilityStatement) can be designated as Must-Implement (MI).
 In other words, if a profile is not implemented, then none of the elements of that profile must be implemented, regardless of MS flags3.
 This rule takes precedence over subsequent rules.

 2. A top-level element with an MS flag SHALL be implemented.